Okanay11/CookSmart/README.md

 4. Build and run the project.

 NOTE
-The app is developed in Turkish, and some text elements in the code are also in Turkish.
+-The app is developed in Turkish, and some text elements in the code are also in Turkish.

 DEPENDENCIES

-Kotlin
+-Kotlin
-Firebase (Firestore, Authentication)
+-Firebase (Firestore, Authentication)
-ChatGPT API
+-ChatGPT API
-Android Jetpack Components (e.g., ViewModel, LiveData, Navigation)
+-Android Jetpack Components (e.g., ViewModel, LiveData, Navigation)